 - Use 2 pieces of aluminum foil and fold them into 2.
 Raise their 4 edges to contain the smoking ingredients

 - Empty the contents of the 2 tea bags inside the foil, followed by the uncooked rice, sugar and star anise.
-Mix with your fingers
+Mix to combine.

 - Place the foil on the bottom of a heavy bottomed pot or wok.
 Cover with lid and raise the heat to high